Job JSON specification¶

 The recommended approach is to reduce the amount of jobs and instead have multiple tasks within each job.

 A better approach would be to let the API load a daily sync job for each source-destination pair (create if not exists) and add tasks to that job instead.
-This would reduce the amount of jobs drastically, and will make job listing much more readable when it comes to find other important jobs that otherwise would totally drown.
+This would reduce the amount of jobs drastically, and will make the job listing much more readable when it comes to finding other important jobs that otherwise would totally drown.

-For very large file transfers containing a lot of smaller files in deep lengthy folder structures, accsyn might run out of RAM during file transfer init and in those cases it is recommended to split a job in multiple tasks.
+For very large file transfers containing a lot of smaller files in deep lengthy folder structures, accsyn might run out of RAM during file transfer init and in those cases it is recommended to split a job into multiple tasks.

-For example when doing project backup with accsyn, instead of sending the entire root share or directory - send each project directory as individual tasks and set "task_bucketsize" setting to "1":
+For example, when doing a project backup with accsyn, instead of sending the entire root share or directory - send each project directory as individual tasks and set the "task_bucketsize" setting to "1":

 {